Annexation and Boundary Adjustment

 - Petition for Annexation (information required in petition such as Legal description of territory must be included – see Revised Code Section 709.39 for more information)

 - Transcript of the proceedings of the board of county commissions

 - Resolution and Ordinances in relation to annexation

 - Certificate signed by the auditor or clerk and authenticated by seal of the municipal corporation to state that all documents are true and accurate.

 Adjustment of Boundaries

 Pursuant to Revised Code Section 709.37 any two adjoining municipal corporation may agree to change a boundary line.
-The following items must be submitted to reflect such boundary adjustment:
+The following items must be submitted on single-sided letter or legal size paper to reflect such boundary adjustment:

 - Transcripts of the ordinances

 - Resolution certified by the board

 The Ohio Secretary of State